DannnyzZ/OSFortify/README.md

 6. Make sure that in optional features you choose pip to be installed.
 7. Complete the installation by following the on-screen instructions.
 ```
 2. Install dependencies
 ```sh
 pip install tk windows-curses
 ```
 3. Check version of python and pip:
 ```sh
 python --version && pip --version
 ```

-### 🎮 Using OSFortify

-1. Run Powershell as administrator.
-2. Download osfortify.py from this link:
+4. Download osfortify.py from this link:
 ```sh
 https://github.com/DannnyzZ/OSFortify/blob/main/osfortify
 ```
-3. Download OSFortify additional modules and extract the archive to path:
+5. Download OSFortify additional modules and extract the archive to path:
 ```sh
 C:\Users
 ```

 The full path containing additional modules should look like this:
 ```sh
 C:\Users\OSFortify
 ```

+### 🎮 Using OSFortify

-4. Launch software from the PowerShell console:
+1. Launch OSFortify from the PowerShell console:
 ```sh
 python osfortify.py
 ```

-.
-WARNING!
-Make sure You provide the correct location of OSFortify.
+*WARNING!
+Make sure You provide the correct location of OSFortify.*

-4. Example of use:
+Example of use:
 ```sh
 python C:\Users\Danny\Desktop\osfortify.py
 ```